Brewing Methods for Pu’er Tea Lao Cha Tou

 Brewing Methods for Pu'er Tea Lao Cha Tou

 1. Brew using a lidded bowl or a clay with boiling water.
 Because the tea is tightly packed, do not immediately pour out the rinse water; instead, let it sit for 10 to 30 seconds before discarding.
-When brewing with boiling water, allow a slightly longer steeping time, adjusting as needed based on your taste preferences.
+When brewing with boiling water, allow a slightly longer time, adjusting as needed based on your taste preferences.

 Brewing Methods for Pu'er Tea Lao Cha Tou-2